Britons told to remain indoors as country hit by ‘huge cluster’ of thunderstorms

 The Met Office has only issued a lightning warning three times before, most recently in 2019.

-“If you are doing any outdoor activities move inside if you can – that’s the best advice really,” Ms Mitchell said.
+“If you are doing any outdoor activities, move inside if you can – that’s the best advice really,” Ms Mitchell said.

 “Stay away from any power lines or anything like that which could potentially be struck by the lightning.